 Lung cancer is one of the most common cancers in the world.
 Often the disease does not show symptoms until it has progressed to advanced stages, when it is difficult to treat and chances of survival decrease.

-A low-radiation-dose CT scan can detect lung cancer at its earliest stages, making treatment both easier and more effective.
+A low-radiation-dose CT (LDCT) scan can detect lung cancer at its earliest stages, making treatment both easier and more effective.
 Such screening is only appropriate for people who may be at higher risk for lung cancer due to their history of smoking.